Tr4hern/App_BigData/docs/source/models.rst

 Use of different models
 -----------------------

-Model training will use the same pattern : call the model you want to use, fit the data, make the model do predictions and look for its score.
+Model training will use the same pattern :
+	* Call the model you want to use
+	* Fit the data
+	* Make the model do predictions
+	* Look for its score.

+Each bullet point in this paragraph can be associated with a line in the following code blocks.
+In that way, we have for the following models :

 XGBoost
 ^^^^^^^